What is California Consumer Privacy Act (CCPA) and California Privacy Rights Act (CPRA) Compliance?

 Obviously, those are big tech enterprises, but small and midsize businesses (SMBs) can pay out crippling fines too.

 We get it.
 It’s a lot to take in, translate, comprehend, and implement.
-Don’t go it alone.
+Don’t do it alone.

 If your organization needs help dissecting CPRA compliance, a team of cybersecurity and privacy pros can help.